popovicialinc/gama/README.md

 <details>
 <summary><b>🔸 The Aggressive Profile</b></summary>
 <br>
-Using the **Aggressive** profile for stopping background apps is, dare I say, nuclear, and you probably shouldn't use it... but if you **do** plan on using it, please be aware of the side effects:
+Using the Aggressive profile for stopping background apps is, dare I say, kind of nuclear, and you shouldn't really use it... but if you do plan on using it, please be aware of the side effects:

-- **Resets Defaults** - Your default browser and keyboard will be reset.
+- Resets Defaults - Your default browser and keyboard will be reset.
-  - There's nothing we can do to fix it.
+  - It's intended behaviour.
 You will need to manually set everything back up.
-Sorry!
+Sorry for the inconvenience!

-- **Connectivity Loss** - Possible loss of WiFi-Calling / VoLTE capability.
+- Connectivity Loss - Loss of WiFi-Calling / VoLTE capability.
   - Go to *Settings > Connections > SIM manager*, then toggle SIM 1/2 off and on again.
   - *Thanks to Fun-Flight4427 and ActualMountain7899 for the fix.*

-- ...and probably some other stuff we haven't documented yet.
+... and probably some other stuff we haven't documented yet.

-**After you switch APIs with this profile enabled:**
-Go to *Settings > Connections > SIM manager*, then toggle SIM 1/2 off and back on.
 <br>
 </details>